danialgoodwin/identify-dev-device/idd-app/readme.md

-# Identify Developer Device
+# IDD: Identify Developer Device

-This repo provides a proof-of-concept way that developer devices can be identified from third-party apps.
+This module provides a proof-of-concept way that developer devices can be identified from third-party apps.

-The app works by listening for app installs in a `BroadcastReceiver`.
-The receiver can either be defined in the manifest or programmatically created and ran in a `Service`.

-Both have their pros and cons.

-The manifest method is reliable and doesn't require a running process, but it is easily detectable by reading the manifest.

-The service method would require decompiling the app (doable, but a bit harder than just the manifest) in order to be identifiable, but it requires a running process and developers may not be running any other apps when developing, so it wouldn't be as reliable.

-This APK will not be put in Google Play.
+(Learn more in my blog post: [Privacy: Programmatically Identifying Developer Devices](http://blog.anonsage.com/2016/03/privacy-programmatically-identifying-dev-device.html))

 Code has purposely been put into few classes for simplicity and I'm not planning on expanding it any further.

-(Learn more in my blog post: [Privacy: Programmatically Identifying Developer Devices](http://blog.anonsage.com/2016/03/privacy-programmatically-identifying-dev-device.html))
+## Code Design / Architecture

+The main entry points are `MainActivity` and `MainReceiver`.

+The receiver records all app installs and keeps track of install counts per day in `MainPrefs`.
+For simplicity, data is stored as a key-value pair with the key being package name appended with day, and the value being number of installs on that day.
+A limitation in the there is that it uses UTC time rather than device locale.

+Opening the app shows all the data that has been saved.

+The `MainService` dynamically creates a receiver.
+A limitation introduced is that it will stop itself if the task is swiped off the recent tasks list.
+And, it shows a foreground notification, even though that isn't strictly necessary for a `Service` to run in the background.

+## License

+It might eventually become a GNU GPL version with an added stipulation that the code isn't put in any device that the isn't the developer's actively used device in arm's reach.
+Using De Morgan's law, we could simply that sentence half to just being put on dev's active device in arm's reach.